 Date of publication

 Practical actions for companies

-The OECD has developped Practical actions for companies to identify and address the worst forms of child labour in mineral supply chains to help them identify, mitigate and account for the risks of child labour in their mineral supply chains.
+The OECD has developed Practical actions for companies to identify and address the worst forms of child labour in mineral supply chains to help them identify, mitigate and account for the risks of child labour in their mineral supply chains.
 It has been developed to build on the due diligence framework of the OECD Due Diligence Guidance.
-This publication was released at the 11th Forum on responsible mineral supply chains on 2-4 May 2017.
+This publication was released at the 2017 Forum on responsible mineral supply chains.